Foothill Transit and the Gold LinePosted April 10th, 2019

 Azusa Downtown Station

-The Azusa Downtown station is located east of Azusa Avenue directly adjacent to the historic Santa Fe Depot and the Azusa Intermodal Transit Center.
+The Azusa Downtown station is located east of Azusa Ave directly adjacent to the historic Santa Fe Depot and the Azusa Intermodal Transit Center.

 While you’re here, get a cup of joe at Flo’s Coffee Shop — yes, there really is a Flo’s — and some pan dulce at Almazan Bakery.
 Then you can browse the books at Azusa City Library or take a dip in the pool at Slauson Park if the weather’s nice.

-How to I transfer from Metro rail to a Foothill Transit bus?
+How do I transfer between Metro rail and Foothill Transit bus?

 All you have to do is pay your fare with your TAP card.
 When you tap your card again at your second boarding (within two and a half hours), you’ll automatically be charged the transfer fee instead of the full fare.
 You’ll need stored value on your card to pay the transfer fare.
 Here’s all of our transfer fees and upcharges.
 Without a TAP card, you’ll have to pay full fare.
 (For more, “Dear Gabby” explains everything you’ve ever wanted to know about transfers.)